-Loop gravel route, from Gemona del Friuli to Lignano Sabbiadoro, to admire nature and villages on both sides of the Tagliamento River
+Gravel loop route, from Gemona del Friuli to Lignano Sabbiadoro, to admire nature and the villages on both banks of the Tagliamento river

-The route begins in Gemona del Friuli and follows the course of the Tagliamento River.
-On the right bank the cyclist pedals through Spilimbergo, a town with a thousand colors of mosaic tiles, the village of Valvasone with its castle and the fortified town of San Vito al Tagliamento.
-On the left bank you cross the Bars springs in Osoppo, the Ragogna hill, San Daniele del Friuli, Codroipo and Camino al Tagliamento, lands rich in water and Venetian villas until you reach Latisana and Lignano Sabbiadoro.
-The loop route can begin and end at any location with intermodal services (see HOW TO GET THERE).
+The route starts from Gemona del Friuli and follows the course of the Tagliamento river.
+On the right bank, cyclists pedal through Spilimbergo, a town with a thousand colors of mosaic tiles, the village of Valvasone with its castle, and the fortified village of San Vito al Tagliamento.
+On the left bank, the sources of Bars at Osoppo, the hill of Ragogna, San Daniele del Friuli, Codroipo, and Camino al Tagliamento are crossed, lands rich in waters and Venetian villas until reaching Latisana and Lignano Sabbiadoro.
+The loop route can start and end in any town with intermodal services (see HOW TO ARRIVE).

 Food & wine:

-Prosciutto di San Daniele DOP is an excellence that can only be produced in the delimited area of San Daniele del Friuli and can be paired with wines produced along the Tagliamento River that fall within the Friuli-Grave DOC wine production area.
+San Daniele DOP ham is an excellence produced only in the defined territory of San Daniele del Friuli and can be paired with wines produced along the Tagliamento river within the DOC Friuli-Grave wine production area.

-RECOMMENDED DISH: Snack with prosciutto di San Daniele DOP of different ages
+RECOMMENDED DISH: Snack with San Daniele DOP ham of different aging

-I recommend a stop at the viewpoints of Braulins, palazzo di Sopra in Spilimbergo, Dignano, Camino al Tagliamento, and Latisana.
+I recommend a stop at the panoramic points of Braulins, Palazzo di Sopra in Spilimbergo, Dignano, Camino al Tagliamento, and Latisana.

 Derived from the technical difficulty and the stamina requirements.

-Caution should be exercised between San Lorenzo and Casarsa della Delizia during rush hours.
+Attention is advised between San Lorenzo and Casarsa della Delizia during peak hours.

-It is preferable to take this route during the less sunny hours of summer days.
-During the months of April through November, the boat pass on the Tagliamento River between Bibione and Lignano is active.
-Here are the schedules.
+It is preferable to undertake this route during the less sunny hours of summer days.
+From April to November, the ferry on the Tagliamento river between Bibione and Lignano is active.
+Here the schedules.

 Public-transport-friendly

-It can be reached by train in the localities of:Getting to the various locations touched by the route is easy via highway:
+The route can be reached by train at:Access to the various towns along the route is easy via highway:

 A4 Turin-Trieste (exit Portogruaro or Latisana)